majanowolodskaja/Introduction-To-Unity/README.md

 Now let’s make the pickups disappear when the player touches them.

 We’ll write a small script that checks if the Player has entered a pickup’s trigger zone, and removes it from the scene.
+If you're confused by the steps go back to the player movement script we did earlier, this is a similar process.

 #### Steps: